Venezuelan Corn Fritter (Arepas)

 - Repeat until all the batter is gone.
 Add additional oil, if necessary.

-- Serve with a little crème fraiche on the center of each pancake, sprinkle with cilantro leaf.
+- Serve with a little crème fraiche on the center of each pancake, if desired, and sprinkle with cilantro leaf.
 Enjoy!

 Recipe contributed by FamilyCook Productions